Palm Oil

 How has the world achieved such a rapid expansion of palm oil production?
 There are only two ways in which we can produce more of a given crop: increase yields (growing more on a given amount of land) or expand the amount of land we use to grow it.

-Global palm yields have increased over time, but far short of the increase in demand.
-This means that over the last 50 years the amount of land devoted to growing palm oil has increased a lot.
-In the chart here we see the change in land use.
-Since 1980 the amount of land the world uses to grow palm has more than quadrupled, from 4 million to 19 million hectares in 2018.
-Indonesia and Malaysia account for 63% of global land use for palm.
-This is low when we consider that it accounts for 84% of production.
+Global palm oil yields have increased over time but are far short of the increase in demand.
+This means that over the last 50 years, the amount of land devoted to growing palm oil has greatly increased.
+In the chart here, we see the change in land use.
+Between 1970 and 2020, the land the world uses to grow palm has increased by almost ten times, from 3 million to almost 30 million hectares.
+Indonesia and Malaysia account for around 70% of global land use for palm oil.
+This is relatively little, considering that these countries account for more than 80% of production.
 This is because both countries achieve high yields.

-19 million hectares might sound like a lot of land.
-But we should consider this in the context of all land used to grow oilcrops.
-The world devotes more than 300 million hectares for oilcrop production.
-Palm oil accounts for 6% of this land use, which is small when we consider that it produces 36% of the oil.
+Shown in the chart is the amount of land that the world devotes to vegetable oil crop production.
+Palm oil accounts for a small slice of this land use, which is notable when we consider that it produces the largest share of the oil.

 Is palm oil responsible for deforestation?

-Land use to grow palm has more than quadrupled since 1980.
-But has this expansion came at the expense of tropical forest?
+Land use to grow palm has increased significantly since 1970.
+But has this expansion come at the expense of tropical forests?

-Secondly, the 0.2% figure is based on intact forest loss.
-Intact forests are a specific subset of primary forests which are very rich sites of biodiversity, and are largely undisturbed by human activity.
-Only 6% of global intact forest is in Southeast Asia, the hotspot of palm oil expansion.
+Secondly, the figure for 0.2% is based on the loss of intact forest landscapes.
+Intact forest landscapes are a specific subset of forest landscapes, which are very rich sites of biodiversity and are largely undisturbed by human activity.
+Only 6% of the global intact forest landscapes are in Southeast Asia, which is the hotspot of palm oil expansion.
 Only 2.8% was in Indonesia, and 0.2% in Malaysia.
-So, even if all of these countries’ forests were wiped out by palm oil plantations, it would still make very little difference to this metric of global intact forest loss.
-The authors of the original study make it clear that intact forest loss should not be confused with primary forest loss.
+So, even if all of these countries’ forests were wiped out by palm oil plantations, there would still be very little difference in this metric of global intact forest landscapes.
+The authors of the original study make it clear that the loss of intact forest landscapes should not be confused with primary forest loss.

 So, how much of palm oil’s expansion has really come at the expense of forests?
 Let’s focus on the two key countries driving production: Indonesia and Malaysia.
-In the chart here we see the drivers of deforestation in Indonesia from 2001 to 2016.8 Oil palm plantations were the largest driver of deforestation over this period, accounting for 23%.
-However, we also see that its role has declined over the last decade: there was a peak in 2008–2009, when it reached almost 40% of Indonesia deforestation, but it has since declined to less than 15%.
+In the chart here, we see the drivers of deforestation in Indonesia from 2001 to 2016.8 Oil palm plantations were the largest driver of deforestation over this period, accounting for 23%.
+However, we also see that its role has declined over the last decade: there was a peak in 2008–2009 when it reached almost 40% of Indonesia's deforestation, but it has since declined to less than 15%.

-Part of what makes this question so challenging to answer is that it depends on whether you only consider palm plantations which immediately and directly replaced existing forest, or whether you include plantations which very quickly replaced forests which had been logged for wood, paper and pulp.
-In a paper published in Nature, David Gaveau and colleagues (2016) used satellite imagery to assess what types of land industrial plantations replaced in the Borneo region.9 Industrial plantations include palm oil and pulpwood tree plantations, but are dominated by the former.
+Part of what makes this question so challenging to answer is that it depends on whether you only consider palm plantations, which immediately and directly replaced existing forests, or whether you include plantations that very quickly replaced forests that had been logged for wood, paper, and pulp.
+In a paper published in Nature, David Gaveau and colleagues (2016) used satellite imagery to assess what types of land industrial plantations replaced in the Borneo region.9 Industrial plantations include palm oil and pulpwood tree plantations but are dominated by the former.

 This is shown for the Indonesian and Malaysian Borneo in the chart.

 75% of these plantations were grown on land that was previously forested in 1973.
-Not all of these plantations were the direct driver of this replacement.
-In fact, only one-quarter of post-1973 plantations in the Borneo was driven by rapid conversion of this land to plantations (20–21% oil-palm; 4.3–4.8% pulpwood).
+Not all of these plantations were the direct drivers of this replacement.
+In fact, only one-quarter of post-1973 plantations in Borneo were driven by the rapid conversion of this land to plantations (20–21% oil palm; 4.3–4.8% pulpwood).
 This is shown in green in the chart.
-Direct deforestation for palm oil played a larger role in Malaysia; 60% was driven by plantations, whilst in Indonesia it was only 16%.
+Direct deforestation for palm oil played a larger role in Malaysia; 60% was driven by plantations, whilst in Indonesia, it was only 16%.

 This study only looks at the Borneo region.
-But this is reasonably consistent with studies that have looked at the expansion of palm plantations more broadly.
-A global study of palm-driven deforestation found that in Southeast Asia, 45% of oil palm plantations came from areas that were forests in 1989.10 In Indonesia this was 54% and in Malaysia, 40%.
+However, this is reasonably consistent with studies that have looked at the expansion of palm plantations more broadly.
+A global study of palm-driven deforestation found that in Southeast Asia, 45% of oil palm plantations came from areas that were forests in 1989.10 In Indonesia, this was 54%, and in Malaysia, 40%.

-These distinctions on how quickly palm oil plantations replaced forests make it difficult to give a clear, single number on how much deforestation it has caused.
-But, most of the research concludes that, particularly in tropical forests in Southeast Asia, palm expansion has played a significant role.
+These distinctions in how quickly palm oil plantations replaced forests make it difficult to give a clear, single number on how much deforestation it has caused.
+But, most of the research concludes that, particularly in tropical forests in Southeast Asia, palm oil expansion has played a significant role.

 Palm oil versus the alternatives